BurnP3/BurnP3Plus/linux_tutorial.md

 ### Here we provide a complete guide to setting up and running **BurnP3+** on Linux using the SyncroSim console and the `rsyncrosim` R package — no GUI required.

-**BurnP3+** is a [SyncroSim](https://syncrosim.com/){:target="_blank"} package that simulates wildfire ignition, spread, and suppression over many thousands of iterations to produce spatially explicit burn probability maps.
-It uses [FireSTARR](https://github.com/CWFMF/FireSTARR){:target="_blank"} (or other fire growth engines) under the hood and requires spatial inputs including weather streams, fuel grids, topography, and ignition zones.
-Full **BurnP3+** documentation is available at [apexrms.github.io/burnP3Plus](https://apexrms.github.io/burnP3Plus/){:target="_blank"}.
+**BurnP3+** is a <a href="https://syncrosim.com/" target="_blank">SyncroSim</a> package that simulates wildfire ignition, spread, and suppression over many thousands of iterations to produce spatially explicit burn probability maps.
+It uses <a href="https://github.com/CWFMF/FireSTARR" target="_blank">FireSTARR</a> (or other fire growth engines) under the hood and requires spatial inputs including weather streams, fuel grids, topography, and ignition zones.
+Full **BurnP3+** documentation is available at <a href="https://burnp3.github.io/BurnP3Plus/" target="_blank">https://burnp3.github.io/BurnP3Plus</a>.

 Most **BurnP3+** workflows assume you are working through the SyncroSim Studio graphical interface on Windows.
 However, if you are running analyses on a Linux server, a high-performance computing (HPC) cluster, or an automated pipeline, you need to work headlessly.
 This guide walks through everything required to get **BurnP3+** running on Linux — from a bare system all the way through a complete model run using both the SyncroSim console and the `rsyncrosim` R package.
-Throughout this tutorial, terminology associated with SyncroSim will be italicized, and whenever possible, links will be provided to the SyncroSim [online documentation](https://docs.syncrosim.com/index.html){:target="_blank"}.
+Throughout this tutorial, terminology associated with SyncroSim will be italicized, and whenever possible, links will be provided to the SyncroSim <a href="https://docs.syncrosim.com/home/index.html" target="_blank">online documentation</a>.

 <br>